0x644BE25/Syrah/readme.md

 ## 1. Basic Usage

-If you want to add Syrah to your current pipeline, the process is simple
+If you want to add Syrah to your current pipeline, the process is simple.
+You'll need your read1 and read2 FASTQ files and the barcode coordinates file provided by the manufacturer.

 -   1  &ensp; have [R](https://www.r-project.org/) with the [dbscan](https://github.com/mhahsler/dbscan) library installed (R v.4.4.1 was used in development, but nearly any version should work)
 -   2  &ensp; download Syrah's code